kingori99/Classic-Bookstore/README.md

 # Classic-Bookstore
-This is a simple website template
+This is a template for a simple website